TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 RB Karan Higdon, Houston Texans

-Spent the entire 2019 campaign on the 10-6 Texans' practice squad, and did not participate in an affair this year.
+Spent the entire 2019 campaign on the 10-6 Texans' practice squad, and did not participate in an game this year.

 S Lano Hill, Seattle Seahawks

-Earned the starting nod for the second straight week in Seattle's 26-21 loss to 13-3 San Francisco, and tied his season high with six tackles … Hill started four of the 12 clashes he played in this year, and notched 25 stops.
+Earned the starting nod for the second straight week in 11-5 Seattle's 26-21 loss to 13-3 San Francisco, and tied his season high with six tackles … Started four of the 12 games he played in and notched 25 stops.

 "I don’t have a good opinion of it," head coach Pete Carroll said after the club's loss, addressing Hill's play.
 "I have to see the film.
 I don’t know.
 There were a couple plays that I wish he would have made on some crossing stuff that got out, like the last time we played them.
 And, unfortunately, it happened again.
 But, all in all, he did a nice job."